GabrielMainiere/Pong-game/README.md

 - Move up: **Arrow Up**
 - Move down: **Arrow Down**

+## Download

+You can download the latest version of the game in a compressed format.
+Follow the instructions below:

+1. **Download the ZIP file**:
+   On the folder page, click on the ZIP file to view its details.
+Then, click the **"Download"** button to save the file to your computer.

+2. **Extract the ZIP file**:
+   After downloading, locate the ZIP file on your computer.
+Right-click on the file and select **"Extract Here"** or **"Extract to [file name]"**

+3. **Run the game**:
+   Once extracted, you will find the game's executable file in the extracted folder.
+Double-click on the executable file to start the game.

+**Have fun playing!**

 ## License:

 This project is licensed under the MIT License.